toxicity1985/atoum-documentation/source/en/configuration_bootstraping/configuration.inc.rst

    It is also possible to change the title of the report using the first argument to the constructor of the class ``mageekguy\atoum\report\fields\runner\coverage\html``.

-Once this is done, you just have to use the configuration file when running the tests, as follows:
+Once this is done, you just have to use the configuration file (or include it in your configuration file) when running the tests, as follows:

 .. code-block:: shell